adeo/mozaic-design-system/src/pages/Components/TextArea/index.md

 order: 6
 ---

-> A text area is used to provide multi-line text input.
-They have the same state displays of text inputs.
+> A text area is used to fill multi-line text.
+They share appearence and states with [text inputs](/Components/TextInput/).

 <preview path="src/pages/Components/TextArea/previews/TextArea" nude="true"></preview>